Philly Cheese Steak Crock Pot Recipe

 Why This One Works on Busy Days

-I started making this in the fall when the slow cooker comes out for the season, and it’s stayed on the rotation ever since.
-Six sandwiches, almost no afternoon effort, and the leftovers are genuinely good the next day.
+I started making this in fall when I bring out the slow cookers for the season, and it has remained in the rotation ever since.
+Six sandwiches and almost no effort in the afternoon, plus the leftovers are actually good the next day.
+It’s hard to argue with that.

 - French fries or potato wedges — the classic cheesesteak side; bake a frozen bag while the sandwiches are under the broiler